Sid6244/Raspberry1ssh/README.md

 # Raspberry1ssh
 Local ssh  connection setup of Raspberry pi with any device.
+This is repo gives insights about local device to device connection HDMI cable and facilitates beginner friendly setup of RaspberryPi Board for Windows and Linux Users.